 Signs of AUD in a Loved One:

-- They’ve tried to cut back or quick drinking, but failed
+- They’ve tried to cut back or quit drinking, but failed.

 Discovering a family member’s struggle with alcohol can be painful and confusing.
 It’s important to realize that you’re not responsible for curing them of this disease or “fixing” them.
 If you’ve noticed enough of the signs of an AUD to become suspicious, it may be the time to reach out and address the situation.
 The safety of your family should be top priority, so if the person with the AUD is at risk of seriously hurting themselves or others, reaching out to emergency services may be warranted.